michaljantomczak/code-game/README.md

 Code game
 =========
-This is a simple game written in Rust and raylib.
-Player have to avoid obstacles and reach the exit to win.
+This is a simple platform game written in Rust and raylib.

 Requirements
 ------------